Skip to content

 Quicken even says this in their fine print: “Based on the purchase/refinance of a primary residence with no cash out at closing.”

-In other words, a purchase or rate and term refi are priced the same.
+In other words, a purchase and rate and term refi are priced the same.

-Clearly this matters when shopping around for a mortgage, so take notice of who is charging more/less for certain transaction types and choose accordingly.
+Clearly this matters when shopping around for a mortgage, so take notice of who is charging more/less for certain transaction types and choose accordingly based on what you’re looking for.

 One last thing – pay attention to the assumptions lenders make when they list their rates.
 It could also be that you’re not comparing apples to apples, if there are different loan amounts, LTVs, credit scores, mortgage points, and so on.